theiha/firefox-config/README.md

 - Open Firefox and navigate to `about:profiles`
     - Find and open the root directory of your profile
 - Open Firefox and navigate to `about:config`
     - Set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`

 ### 3. Add Custom Files
 - Choose either `userChrome_v1` or `userChrome_v2` in the `chrome` folder (the v2 enables a smooth animation for the auto-hidden sidebar).
-- Rename the file you chose to `userChrome.css`.
+- Be sure to rename the file you chose to `userChrome.css`.
 - Add the `chrome` folder to the `.default-release` folder in the root directory.

-### 1. Install Sidebery
+### 4. Install Sidebery
-Install Sidebery from the link above.
+- Make sure to have [Sidebery](https://addons.mozilla.org/firefox/addon/sidebery/) added as an extension for Firefox.

-### 2. Configure Sidebery
+### 5. Configure Sidebery
 - Go to Sidebery's settings.
 - In the styles editor, add the contents of `sidebery.css` to the CSS option.